 As it turns out, there is some great science behind hypnotherapy and a rich history, but you really need to dig for it (and I have been doing a lot of this lately).
 I have worked in the field of medicine for a long time, and have never once heard hypnotherapy come up in conversation.
 I hope to help change this.

-Months passed, and I continued to suffer in travelling.
+Months passed, and I continued to suffer in traveling.
 I was prescribed Scopolamine, which helped manage the motion sickness, but the side effects were as bad or worse than feeling motion sick.
 Phenergan made me dizzy and my heart pound.
 Help?
 I think not.
 Ginger didn’t work (although it helps me tremendously in other aspects of my life.)
 Dramamine helped slightly.
 As far as science has come, none of the medicines used for this purpose proved helpful in my sickness.
 How much proof is there that hypnotherapy works for motion sickness?
 None if you ask the prevailing community of medicine, but it seems plenty of evidence abounds if you ask around.
 But what is medicine to us if it ignores the subconscious mind?
 And I love nothing more than to experiment for myself.
 So here I go.

 My Journey into Hypnosis

 I went to a hypnotherapist with some degree of reserve and a lot of nervousness.
 Would it work for me?
 Would I say or do something stupid?
-Going in, there is an assertion (at least in my mind) that something might be wrong with me psychologically, which is a bit difficult to reconcile with.
+Going in, there is an assertion (at least in my mind) that something might be wrong with me psychologically, which is a bit difficult to reconcile.

-I searched Google for hypnotherapists in the area, and Clark Patton at Inner Wisdom came up as getting five star reviews.
+I searched Google for hypnotherapists in the area, and Clark Patton at Inner Wisdom came up as getting five-star reviews.

 I made the call, not even sure if I would go in.
 But I did.
 Within minutes of meeting Clark, I knew I had made the right decision.
 He had a very relaxed and non-hurried demeanor, and he listened, really listened.
-We spent most of the time talking, and explored what it was like for me to feel motion sick.
+We spent most of the time talking and exploring what it was like for me to feel motion sick.
 We explored what would my life be like if I didn’t get sick.
-When I eventually did close my eyes, and Clark guided me to a relaxed state (trust me, it isn’t scary and it is just like taking a relaxed mental lunch, a healthy mental lunch, not junk food!),
+When I eventually did close my eyes, Clark guided me to a relaxed state (trust me, it isn’t scary and it is just like taking a relaxed mental lunch, a healthy mental lunch, not junk food!),

 I was able to find and make new visualizations in my brain.
 The best way I can describe this experience is the word good.
-At the truest sense of the meaning.
+In the truest sense of the meaning.
 Healing.
-Like a fast-track to imprint new and good coping skills.
+Like a fast track to imprint new and good coping skills.
 I didn’t realize that my brain could so easily do this!
 And it was fun and very positive.
 He taught me ways to perform self-hypnosis.
 So, in one session, I had all the tools I needed.
 But what would happen when I get on the plane?